Last Updated on

 My experience is that the mind is a complex organism of thoughts, emotions, and beliefs.
 There are multiple elements at work attempting to maintain the status quo of unhappiness and emotional reactions.
 Each person’s belief structure is different and what worked for one person won’t necessarily work for someone else.

 Making behavioral changes like refraining from being critical generally takes more than adding a fluff piece of self help advice to the internal dialogue.
 You have to address core beliefs, the Inner Judge, and the Image of Perfection.
 The criticisms of the voice in your head are part of the problem.

-For exercises and techniques to understand and change the belief structure of your mind listen and practice the exercises in the Self Mastery audio program.
+For exercises and techniques to understand and change the belief structure of your mind listen and practice the exercises in the Self Mastery Course.
 It includes material to address the dynamics of self criticism in the mind.
 The first four sessions are free.
 The audio sessions provide practical steps to make changes in your life and your relationships.